AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/live-search-facets-not-sorted.md

 ---
 # [!DNL Live Search] facets are not alphabetically sorted

+## Affected products and versions

+Adobe Commerce versions 2.4.x and newer

-All [!DNL Commerce] storefront facets are sorted alphabetically with single-select options, regardless of the input type that is assigned to the corresponding attribute.
+All Adobe Commerce storefront facets are sorted alphabetically with single-select options, regardless of the input type that is assigned to the corresponding attribute.

-However, in certain edge cases, facets might not sort alphabetically as set up in the [Live Search Faceting workspace](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/live-search/live-search-admin/facets/faceting-workspace).
-As a work-around, you can sort product attributes in the Admin attributes section.
+However, in certain edge cases, facets might not sort alphabetically as set up in the [[!DNL Live Search] Faceting workspace](https://experienceleague.adobe.com/en/docs/commerce-merchant-services/live-search/live-search-admin/facets/faceting-workspace).
+As a work-around, you can sort product attributes in the [!UICONTROL Admin] attributes section.

-1. On the *Admin* sidebar, go to **Stores** > *Attributes* > **Product**.
+1. On the **[!UICONTROL Admin]** sidebar, go to **Stores** > *Attributes* > **Product**.
 1. Select an attribute from the table.

    ![Attribute List](assets/attribute-list.png)